Beginning my career I met a senior developer who was writing code like this:

 6. Seniors Are Not Helpful

 Seniors developers often tell the story of their heroism.
 How they solve a critical problem five years ago that no one else can do.
 You will admire them when you listen to them.
-Also, visualizing their story will make you feel incompetent besides admiration.
+Also, visualizing their stories will make you feel incompetent besides admiration.
 Remember, when we compare we feel impostor.

 7. Grunt Work is For Juniors